-- SEE the layout of your camera's preset positions
+- Bird's eye view of your camera's preset positions

-- Configure the PTZPad™ Panel for multiple cameras and it will store settings for each camera
+- Configure the PTZLive Panel for multiple cameras and it will store settings for each camera

 - Replaceable background image

-- 32 drag-and-drop Visualets™ - Visual Preset Tiles per camera with replaceable background images
+- Up to 32 drag-and-drop Visualets™ - Visual Preset Tiles per camera with replaceable background images

 - Use your custom background image or graphics